SLaks/SLaks.Blog/_posts/2013-07-22-thread-safe-data-structures.md

 The dequeue operation then becomes much more complicated, because it needs to work correctly in all three states.
 For more information, see Julian Bucknall's [detailed implementation of a lock-free concurrent queue](http://www.boyet.com/Articles/LockfreeQueue.html).

 The basic idea is to design the public methods to be able to run successfully from any intermediate state caused by another thread.
-This technique can be very difficult to implement correctly for complex operations
+This technique can be very difficult to implement correctly for complex operations.

+As with simple compare-and-swap loops, the individual mutations must be either pure or safely revertible.

-##Final notes
+#Final notes

 The idea behind all of these techniques is to either handle or prevent other threads that modify your object while your operation is running.
 When using thread-safe objects, you must bear the same requirement in mind.
 Any time you perform two operations on an object, it is your responsibility to ensure that nothing has changed between the two operations.